Corey-Recai/week_1_FinTech_homework_case_study/README.md

 [Affirm](https://www.affirm.com/) aims to solve the problem of lack of regulation in consumer credit lending policies :balance_scale:.
 [Affirm](https://www.affirm.com/) is targeting the high interest rates and late fees that keep consumers in a perpetual cycle of debt repayment :chains:.

 >"Our goal is to revolutionize the banking industry to be more accountable and accessible to consumers.
-Today, [Affirm](https://www.affirm.com/) provides shoppers an alternative to traditional credit cards at the point of sale, giving them the flexibility to buy now and make simple monthly payments for their purchases."
+Today, [Affirm](https://www.affirm.com/) provides shoppers an alternative to traditional credit cards at the point of sale, giving them the flexibility to buy now and make simple monthly payments for their purchases." - Affirm via [affirm.com](https://www.affirm.com/press/releases/affirm-unveils-updated-brand-new-logo-and-shopping-features-in-time-for-the-holidays)

 [Affirm's](https://www.affirm.com/) target market is consumers who are looking to finance purchases and avoid the lack of transparency in the current credit lending market without using traditional credit options.

 >"Unlike payment options that have compounding interest and unexpected costs, [Affirm](https://www.affirm.com/) shows customers upfront exactly what they’ll pay each month — with no hidden fees and no surprises.
-[Affirm](https://www.affirm.com/) partners with over 1,200 merchants, including travel retailers like [Expedia](https://www.expedia.com/), [Orbitz](https://www.orbitz.com/), [CheapAir](https://www.cheapair.com/) and [Suiteness](https://www.suiteness.com/), giving shoppers the option to pay with [Affirm](https://www.affirm.com/) at checkout."
+[Affirm](https://www.affirm.com/) partners with over 1,200 merchants, including travel retailers like [Expedia](https://www.expedia.com/), [Orbitz](https://www.orbitz.com/), [CheapAir](https://www.cheapair.com/) and [Suiteness](https://www.suiteness.com/), giving shoppers the option to pay with [Affirm](https://www.affirm.com/) at checkout." - Affirm via [affirm.com](https://www.affirm.com/press/releases/affirm-unveils-updated-brand-new-logo-and-shopping-features-in-time-for-the-holidays)

 [Affirm](https://www.affirm.com/) offers instant purchasing power to consumers :moneybag: :credit_card:.
 This is something that traditional lending institutions do not offer.
 Once the consumer signs in to their account (or completes and application and is approved) the order is fulfilled.